Table of Contents

 Using the right backend tools allows developers to:

-- Build secure and scalable applications
+- Build secure, scalable applications.

-- Automate repetitive tasks
+- Automate repetitive tasks.

-- Manage and store data efficiently
+- Manage and store data efficiently.

-- Maintain a clean and organized codebase
+- Maintain a clean, organized codebase.

-- Collaborate better in development teams
+- Collaborate effectively in development teams.

 1. Backend Frameworks